Paschke duality and assembly maps

-\section{\texorpdfstring{$\boldsymbol{G}$}{G}-bornological coarse spaces and \texorpdfstring{$\boldsymbol{K\bC\cX^{G}_{c}}$}{KCXGc}}
+\section{\texorpdfstring{$\boldsymbol{G}$}{G}-bornological coarse spaces and \texorpdfstring{$\boldsymbol{K\bC\cX^{G}}$}{KCXGc}}

-{As in Section~\ref{section:constructions}}, we fix a pair $( \bC, \bK)$ of a {unital} $C^{*}$-category with $G$-action $ \bC$ and an invariant ideal $ \bK$.
-In this section we recall the construction of the equivariant coarse homology theory introduced in \cite{coarsek} which will give rise to the second version of the analytic $K$-homology {$K_\bC^{G,\cX}$} below {(Definition \ref{qriofjqofewfefqeqff}).} In order to define $K\bC\cX^{G}_{c}$ the pair $( \bC, \bK)$ must satisfy the following two conditions: \begin{ass} \mbox{} \begin{enumerate} \item $\bC$ is countably additive. \item $\bC$ is idempotent complete. \end{enumerate} \end{ass}
+We fix {$ \bC$ in $\Fun(BG,\nCcat)$.} In {the present} section we recall the construction of the equivariant coarse homology theory introduced in \cite{coarsek} (see Definition \ref{qrogijeqoifefewfefewqffe}) which will give rise to the equivariant local $K$-homology {$K_\bC^{G,\cX}$ {described in} Definition \ref{qriofjqofewfefqeqff}.

+In order to define the functor $K\bC\cX^{G}$ the {coefficient category $ \bC $ must be effectively additive (Definition \ref{wigjosgbsgfgsdfgs91}).
+If $\bC$ also admits countable AV-sums (Definition \ref{wigjosgbsgfgsdfgs9}), then $K\bC\cX^{G}$ is an equivariant coarse homology theory.
+Finally, in order to ensure strong additivity of $K\bC\cX^{G}$ {by \cite[Thm.11.1]{coarsek}} we must assume the existence of all very small AV-sums.}

+{ \begin{ex} For $ A$ in $\Fun(BG,\nCalg)$ the category $\Hilb_{c}(A)$ in $\Fun(BG,\nCcat)$ admits all small AV-sums and is idempotent complete, hence is in particular effectively additive.
+It therefore satisfies all {the} conditions listed above. \hB\end{ex}}

+Let $X$ be a set.
 Subsets of $X\times X$ will be called entourages on $X$.
-The set $\cP_{X\times X}$ of all entourages is a monoid with involution, where the composition of entourages $U$ and $V$ is the entourage the unit is the entourage $\diag(X)$, and the involution is given by the formula The monoid $\cP_{X\times X} $ acts on $\cP_{X}$ by
+The set $\cP_{X\times X}$ of all entourages is a monoid with involution, where the composition of {the} entourages $U$ and $V$ is the entourage the unit is the entourage $\diag(X)$, and the involution is given by the formula The monoid $\cP_{X\times X} $ acts on $\cP_{X}$ by